Baba Yaga Music Home » Many-Colored-Land » Pre-Shrinking Fabric

 3. Most fabrics will shrink much more in length than in width.

-1. IF you plan on dyeing this fabric in a simmering water bath then -- no need to preshrink!
+1. If you plan on dyeing this fabric in a simmering water bath then -- no need to preshrink!
 The hot dye bath will do the preshrinking for you, no problem.

 2. If you are washing 3 or more yards of fabric, then I suggest you sew the fabric into a circle (raw ends together, use basting stitch) before you wash and dry it.
 This will GREATLY cut down on the amount of twisting that occurs during pre-shrinking and makes the yardage easier to handle...especially if there is a lot of it.

-Many-Colored-Land at BabaYagaMusic.com
+BabaYagaMusic.com

-©2009 by Maura Enright
+©2013 by Maura Enright

 © means the content is copyrighted.
-Do not steal it, words or pictures.
-However, your links to this content are much appreciated.
+Your links to this content are much appreciated.